arangodb/python-arango/docs/collection.rst

 -----------

 A **collection** contains :doc:`documents <document>`.
-It is uniquely identified by its name, which must consist only of hyphen, underscore and alphanumeric characters.
-There are *three* types of collections in python-arango:
+It is uniquely identified by its name which must consist only of hyphen, underscore and alphanumeric characters.
+There are three types of collections in python-arango:

-* Standard Collection: contains regular :doc:`documents <document>`.
+* **Standard Collection:** contains regular documents.
-* :ref:`Vertex Collection <vertex-collections>`: contains vertex documents used in graphs.
+* **Vertex Collection:** contains vertex documents for graphs.
+See :ref:`here <vertex-collections>` for more details.
-* :ref:`Edge Collection <edge-collections>`: contains edge documents used in graphs.
+* **Edge Collection:** contains edge documents for graphs.
+See :ref:`here <edge-collections>` for more details.

-**Example:**
+Here is an example showing how you can manage standard collections:

 .. testcode::